f4z3r/flux-demo/README.md

 > the pipeline within the PR even if the resources are not deployed until they land on
 > `main`/`master`.

+The infrastructure might also be tested while still on the feature branch, before the PR is merged into `main`/`master`.
+It should be notes that this requires another Kubernetes cluster with a bootstrapped Flux installation though.
+This might be doable locally with lightweight distributions such as KinD, K3d, MiniKube or the like, or by spinning up another "real" cluster for testing if available.

 When the infrastructure has reached a point where it is deemed acceptable for a new release, a short freeze can be done for PRs to `main`/`master` and the infrastructure can be tested more thoroughly.
 If appropriate, a changelog entry can be made, and the current version of `main`/`master` tagged to